When things change

 My pension scheme won’t explain why they won’t pay me a pension.
 Can they do this?

 Your scheme should give you a clear explanation of why you have not been granted an ill health pension.
-If it will not do so, we can write to them on your behalf.
+If it will not do so, please contact us to discuss your situation.
 To find out more click here.

 I have made an application but my pension scheme has not replied to me.
 What can I do?